nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Important Information:**

 - Checking budget is compared with the latest stored value of the set budget.
 By default, the budget set is 0.
+- If budget set is 0, message will prompt user to `set` a value before calling `check` again. `check` will not work if budget is 0.
 - Borrowed expenditure amount owed is separated for a better view of expenditures.

 ### 4.9 Marking a lend or borrow expenditure record